spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-icon-system.md

 ### Font-based icons

 Font-based icons are a popular choice due to their ease of use and the availability of a wide range of icons.
 They offer great quality and scalability, staying sharp at various sizes.
-Additionally, font-based icons can be easily colored using CSS, seamlessly integrating with your UI theme.
+Additionally, font-based icons can be easily colored using CSS, seamlessly integrating with UI themes.

 Oryx leverages [Material symbols](https://fonts.google.com/icons) and [Font Awesome icons](https://fontawesome.com/).
-However, you can also add other icon fonts as needed.
-Material Symbols are built with Variable fonts, enabling developers to modify font characteristics like line weight and fill through CSS.
+However, you can also add other icon fonts.
+Material Symbols are built with Variable fonts, enabling developers to edit font characteristics like line weight and fill through CSS.

 When using font-based icons, make sure to consider the potential impact on performance.
 Since all icons in the font are loaded at once, it may affect the initial page loading time.
 Proper optimization strategies are essential to mitigate this issue.

 ### SVG icons

 SVG icons offer several advantages, including the ability to load icons individually or in sprite sheets, which optimizes HTTP requests and improves performance.
 Server-side rendering of SVG icons results in optimal output for performance, leading to faster loading times.
 Being vector-based, SVG icons maintain their quality and sharpness at various sizes, making them ideal for responsive designs.
-Like font-based icons, SVG icons can also be colored using CSS, enabling seamless integration with a UI theme.
+Like font-based icons, SVG icons can also be colored using CSS, enabling seamless integration with UI themes.

-However, creating and maintaining SVG icons can be more complicated compared to font-based icons, requiring more intricate design work.
-Developers need to find a balance between icon complexity and performance to ensure a smooth user experience.
+Compared to font-based icons, creating and maintaining SVG icons requires more intricate design work.
+Developers need to find balance between icon complexity and performance to ensure a smooth user experience.

 ### Image icons